By Tim Lambert

 In the mid 17th century the only tools for fighting fire were buckets, hooks, and handheld pumps.
 (Gunpowder could be used to blow up buildings and create fire breaks).

 In the late 17th century and the 18th century fire insurance companies employed their own firemen.
-Customers had metal fire marks on the walls of their house to show the name of their insurance company.
-Firemen would do nothing to help if your house was on fire unless you had a fire mark showing you were a customer of n company.
+Customers had metal fire marks on the walls of their houses to show the name of their insurance company.
+Firemen would do nothing to help if your house was on fire unless you had a fire mark showing you were a customer of their company.